alissatroiano/Milestone-2/README.md

     4. [Ancient.eu](https://www.ancient.eu/Battle_of_Bosworth/) and [Brittanica.com](https://www.britannica.com/event/Wars-of-the-Roses) were referenced to obtain historical information about The War Of The Roses.
     5. [LiveScience.com](https://www.livescience.com/59954-photos-game-of-thrones-set-locations.html) - for quiz content pertaining to Game Of Thrones filming locationss

+### Code

-* The functions used to create the quiz for this project were copied from/learned by following the, 'How to Make a Simple JavaScript Quiz,' tutorial on [Sitepoint.com](https://www.sitepoint.com/simple-javascript-quiz/) and adjusted for this project.
+* The functions used to create the quiz for this project were copied from/learned by following the, 'How to Create JS Quiz App,' tutorial on [Webdevtrick.com](https://webdevtrick.com/create-javascript-quiz-program/) and adjusted by the developer.

-* The code used to embed, hide and autoplay background music was copied from [Quackit.com article, 'HTML Background Music Code'](https://www.quackit.com/html/codes/html_background_music_codes.cfm).

-* The styles and functions used to create the receding modal dialog box were aquired from [CSS Tricks](https://css-tricks.com/receding-background-modal-boxes/).

 * The modal dialog box used to display the correct question answers, GIF images and descriptions was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/modal/).